hnarayanan/harishnarayanan.org/content/photos/_index.md

 description: Moments from my life.
 ---

-As a proud parent, you'll notice that most of the snapshots from the past few years are of my adorable kids.
+As a proud parent, you'll notice that most of these snapshots from the past few years are of my adorable kids.
 But if you keep scrolling down, you'll discover a [handful of my personal favorite memories](/photos/#pre-children) from life before I became a father.

 These albums are just a peek into my extensive photo collection, which